Capt-Dr-Dahlia/digital-writing-folio/exercises.md

 - Whimsical sapphic fantasy fiction, inspired by studio Ghibli films, fairytales.
 - Cyberpunk fiction, attempting to incorporate poetry into/inbetween the story.
 What does poetry written in a dystopian future look like? how do people write in 100 years? how do the styles differ from now and from others within the society?
 - Jazz vampires?
 - Body horror/lovecraftian stories as alllegory for class conflict, transness, change.
-Inspired by Junji Ito, Hidetaki Miyozaki, HP.
+Inspired by Junji Ito, Hideteki Miyazaki, HP.
 Lovecraft, John Carpenter, David Cronenberg.

 ### What tools or techniques do you you use?